-Some of our customers are large P&C insurance carriers with significant bargaining power in negotiations with us.
-In fiscal years 2013, 2012 and 2011, our top 10 customers accounted for 33%, 35% and 41% of our revenues, respectively.
+Some of our customers include the largest P&C insurance carriers with significant bargaining power in negotiations with us, and have the ability to buy similar products from other vendors or develop such systems internally.
 These customers have and may continue to seek advantageous pricing and other commercial terms and may require us to develop additional features in the products we sell to them.
-We have and may continue to be required to reduce the average selling price, or increase the average cost, of our products in response to these pressures.
+We have and may continue to be required to reduce the average selling price, or increase the average costs, of our products in response to these pressures.
 If we are unable to offset any reductions in our average selling prices or increases in our average costs with increased sales volumes and reduced costs, our results of operations could be harmed.